Aharonov–Bohm effect: Electric effect

 Just as the phase of the wave function depends upon the magnetic vector potential, it also depends upon the scalar electric potential.
-By constructing a situation in which the electrostatic potential varies for two paths of a particle, through regions of zero electric field, an observable Aharonov–Bohm interference phenomenon from the phase shift has been predicted; again, the absence of an electric field means that, classically, there would be no effect.
+By constructing a situation in which the electrostatic potential varies for two paths of a particle, through regions of zero electric field, an observable Aharonov–Bohm interference phenomenon from the phase shift has been predicted; again, the absence of an electric field means that, classically, there should be no effect.

 From the Schrödinger equation, the phase of an eigenfunction with energy $E$ goes as $e^{-iEt/\hbar}$.
 The energy, however, will depend upon the electrostatic potential $V$ for a particle with charge $q$.
 In particular, for a region with constant potential $V$ (zero field), the electric potential energy $qV$ is simply added to $E$, resulting in a phase shift: